Couch to Half Marathon: 12-Week Training Program, Nutrition & Tips

 Nutrition

 Eat well-balanced, nutrient-dense meals.
 Do not change your on-the-run fueling method if it has been working.
-If, for whatever reason, it’s not working well, use your last long run to find something you can tolerate and that keeps your energy up.
 Continue to hydrate.

 Meal and Snack Ideas